natlachaman/rASR-toolbox/README.md

 git clone https://github.com/natlachaman/rASR-toolbox.git
 ```

-Next, we'll need to create a conda environment to run the code.
+Next, create a conda environment to run the code on.
 Go to the root directory of rASR-toolbox, create a
 conda environment with the required dependencies, and activate it:
 ```bash
 cd /path/to/rASR-toolbox/